networknt/light-doc/content/en/tutorial/rest/openapi/database/oracle.md

 Second, we need to update pom.xml to include the Oracle DB driver.
 Since Oracle DB driver is not available in maven central, you need to manually download it from oracle.com and manually install it in your local .m2 repository.

-The reason we have include Oracle here is due to some of our customers can only use this database as the corporate policy.
+The reason we have include Oracle here is since one of our customers can only use this database as the corporate policy.
 If you are part of these type of organizations, then you know how to install the Oracle driver.
 Otherwise, it is highly recommended to use other open source relational databases like MySql or Postgres.
 If you are building microservices with separate database instances per service and you have thousands of services, Oracle license cost will be too high to afford even big banks.

 Here is a line that needs to be added into pom.xml <properties></properties> section